Karlos Vémola

-Karel "Karlos" Vémola (born July 1, 1985) is a Czech-British professional mixed martial artist, former bodybuilder, wrestler and member of Sokol.
-A professional competitor since 2008, he became historically the first UFC fighter from the Czech Republic, and has also competed for UCMMA.
+Karlos "Terminator" Vémola (born July 1, 1985) is a Czech professional mixed martial artist, bodybuilder, wrestler and member of Sokol.
+He competes in the Light Heavyweight division of OKTAGON MMA, where he is the former OKTAGON MMA Light Heavyweight Champion and OKTAGON MMA Middleweight Champion.
+A professional competitor since 2008, he became historically the first UFC fighter from the Czech Republic, and has also competed for UCMMA. and won the symbolic INFINITY Belt OKTAGON MMA.

 Background

-Karel Vémola (Jr.) began training in Greco-Roman wrestling at the age of six under the leadership of his father Karel Vémola and Vojtěch Smolák in Olomouc Sokol of which he is still a member.
+Vémola began training in Greco-Roman wrestling at the age of six under the leadership of his father Karel Vémola and Vojtěch Smolák in Olomouc Sokol of which he is still a member.

-From the age of 10 until 16, Vemola won six national wrestling titles, and is also a one-time winner of the Czech Republic Wrestling Team Championship as a youth team member of the Krnov wrestling team.
+From the ages of 10 until 16, Vemola won six national wrestling titles and is also a one-time winner of the Czech Republic Wrestling Team Championship as a youth team member of the Krnov wrestling team.

 After his parents divorced he moved with his mother from Hanakia to the Bohemia.
 He resided in the Litice nad Orlicí and he started to train in the gym in Žamberk and he became a classic bodybuilder.